oracle/python-oracledb/doc/src/api_manual/defaults.rst

     If a type handler exists and returns a variable (that is, `cursor.var(...)`), then that return variable is used.
 If the type handler returns None, then the value of ``oracledb.defaults.fetch_lobs`` is used.

+    The value of ``oracledb.defaults.fetch_lobs`` does not affect LOBs returned as OUT binds.

     This attribute has an initial value of True.